Arbitration Fee Frequently Asked Questions

 Payment by Check

-If paying by check, please write on the check the name of the party filing the claim.
-To expedite filing, please send the check or money order along with your statement of claim or a copy of your tracking receipt if you filed your claim electronically to:
+Please write on the check the name of the party filing the claim.
+To expedite filing, please send the check or money order along with your statement of to:

 FINRA Dispute Resolution